 But then I came to learn that British winters and Canadian winters are quite different.

-In Britain the weather is generally damp, and the winters are too.
-But Canadian winters are quite dry, and where I live in Alberta, we get Chinooks.
-Because it is drier here, the cold does not get so deep into your bones as the damp British winters.
-So -5 degrees in the UK might not feel far off from -15 here.
+in the UK might not feel far off from -15 here.
 I walk to school lightly dressed in temperatures between 5 and 10 degrees here.
 You couldn't do that in England.

 Chinooks are a warm dry wind that blows down the east side of the Rocky Mountains during winter.
 The Chinooks help a lot.
 It could be -30 degrees one day and then +10 degrees the next thanks to them.
 They make the winter just a bit more bearable.